6 stress-fighting foods to keep you calm on and off the clock

 2. Choose complex carbs for steady energy.

 All carbs cause your brain to make serotonin— we like to think of it as calming happy juice for your mind.
-However, complex carbs like those found in wholemeal bread and pasta and whole grains like brown rice take longer to digest and stabilize your blood sugar levels, keeping your energy levels steadier and helping you avoid a post-meal slump (WebMD).
+However, complex carbs like those found in wholegrain bread and pasta and whole grains like brown rice take longer to digest and stabilize your blood sugar levels, keeping your energy levels steadier and helping you avoid a post-meal slump (WebMD).

 3. Fortify your immune system with citrus.